pvdz/zeparser3/tests/testcases/parser/regexes/named_capturing_groups/bad_syntax_cases/k_arg_not_closed.md

 `````
 throws: Tokenizer error!
-    Missing closing angle bracket of name of group: [97]
+    Missing closing angle bracket of name of capturing group: [`/`, 47]

 /(?<a>.)\k<a/
 ^------- error